Quantum Hamlets: Distributed Compilation of Large Algorithmic Graph States: A Quantum Land

 \section{A Quantum Land}

-In this work, we playfully define the term "hamlet" to refer to a QPU, and the villagers who live in a given hamlet correspond to logical qubits.
+In this work, we define the term "hamlet" to refer to a QPU, and the villagers who live in a given hamlet correspond to logical qubits.
 Each hamlet will also have at least one mayor, corresponding to the logical communication qubit in more common nomenclature.
 The mayors are connected to a quantum network and we assume that we can place mayors into Bell states.
 We assume intra-village operations to be free, and inter-village communication to be costly.
 In other words, villagers from one village must go through their mayor in order to "talk" to a villager in another hamlet, but may talk freely among themselves.
 A sketch of this abstraction is present in Figure~\ref{fig:hamlet_abstraction}.

-When considering partitions of this graph, we use $k$ to denote the number of partitions being considered.
-We let $k$ correspondingly also refer to the number of hamlets, and $\frac{n}{k}$ is then the number of villagers per hamlet, as we assume each hamlet is the same size and, without loss of generality, assume that $k$ divides $n$.
+When considering partitions of graph $G$, we use $k$ to denote the number of partitions being considered.
+We let $k$ correspondingly also refer to the number of hamlets, and $\frac{n}{k}$ is then the number of villagers per hamlet, as we assume each hamlet is the same size and, without loss of generality, assume that $k$ divides $n$ for conciseness.
+This divisibility assumption does not affect our algorithm we describe in Section~\ref{sec:algorithm}, as that only requires the sizes of the partitions as inputs.

 We address the problem of determining, for a certain number of these hamlets, and a provided arbitrary graph state, how to best \textit{assign} qubits (vertices) in the graph state to villagers in the hamlets model to minimize the number of times that in total we must entangle two mayors in order to generate the provided graph state.
 We call this problem \textbf{static compilation}, and with the exception of Section~\ref{sec:dynamic_compilation}, assume that all hamlets are homogeneous.
-Since all hamlets are equipped with the same resources, rather than thinking about qubit \textit{assignment}, we instead consider \textit{partitioning} the graph-state into $k$ pieces (when we have $k$ hamlets), under some metric that proxies the number of long range entanglements required.
+Since all hamlets are equipped with the same resources, rather than thinking about qubit \textit{assignment}, we instead consider \textit{partitioning} the graph-state into $k$ pieces (when we have $k$ hamlets), under some metric that proxies the number of long range entang fements required.
 Graph state generation protocols and their associated metrics are discussed in the following section.